 Kongsberg and NDLO signed a bridging-phase contract worth NOK480m ($77.67m) for the third phase development in November 2013.
-The phase III development will involve completion of JSM development and procurement of several missile systems for testing.
+The phase III development involved completion of JSM development and procurement of several missile systems for testing.

 Joint Strike Missile design features

 The Joint Strike Missile incorporates advanced composite materials and employs low-signature / stealth technology, thus offering a low radar signature.
 It offers superior flexibility in target engagement planning.
 The missile system is equipped with air intakes, wings and tail fins.
 It has a length of 4m and a weight of 416kg.
 The front section of the JSM incorporates an imaging target seeker to discriminate between land and non-targets.
 The middle section is equipped with fuel tank and a 125kg HE fragmentation warhead.
 The high-mobility JSM system is fitted with an accurate navigation system to support flight close to terrain.
 An advanced engagement planning system is installed to accurately engage targets using geographical information in the area.

 The missile offers stand-off launch capability for detection of land or sea based targets.
 It also provides sea control / sea denial over a wide area of operations.
 The weapon system is also capable of providing naval fire support and strike missions at long distances.